 The same goes for shared electronic devices such as computers.
 I work in a studio environment where I must use headphones and shared devices for editing.
 To reduce the risk of an infection, I use my JBL BT 500 headphones and sanitize my hands before and after using the keyboards and mice.

-4. Use right facemasks the right Way
+4. Use the right facemasks the Right Way

-When outdoors, sometimes your facemask can be the only defence between you and COVID 19.
+When outdoors, sometimes your facemask can be the only defence between you and COVID-19.
 Unfortunately, most of us wear a facemask to avoid being arrested by the Police, blame by the public, or dodge a trip to “කන්දකාඩු” (“Kandakadu” – a quarantine centre disliked by many).